By Alejandro Ocasio ‘23

 Over the course of the trial, the human aspect of our criminal justice system came to the forefront.
 Victims recounted what was likely one of the most difficult days of their lives, police officers gave a detailed and intimate perspective of how they view and respond to crime, and all the while, the prosecution and defense attorneys used rhetorical strategies to build a narrative most convincing and beneficial to their end goal.

-While police misconduct certainly exists, and while its certain that our system of criminal justice is not sure-fire or perfect, it’s not the one-sided system that many political pundits suggest.
-While police misconduct exists, so too do the officers who respond properly, providing care support and protection to helpless victims.
-While some prosecutors exist who have surely used unfair and tactics and gamesmanship, so too exist prosecutors who diligently and honorably serve justice on for their communities.
+While police misconduct certainly exists, and while it’s certain that our system of criminal justice is not sure-fire or perfect, it’s not the one-sided system that many political pundits suggest.
+While police misconduct exists, so too do the officers who respond properly, providing care, support and protection to helpless victims.
+While some prosecutors exist who have surely used unfair and tactics and gamesmanship, so too exist prosecutors who diligently and honorably serve justice for their communities.

 In my own summation, our system is flawed insofar as people are flawed.
 Whether a prosecutor, police officer, defendant, or victim, each actor brings with them their own baggage and personalities.
 However, we should not be fooled into having a simplistic or one-sided view of the complex issues facing our criminal justice system.

 Without the Hon.
 Dennis C. Vacco ’78 Summer Fellowship, I would likely be without these experiences that have reshaped me into the scholar of law that I am today as begin my second year of law school.
 To all those who made my experiences this summer possible, I extend my deepest appreciation and gratitude.
 I have emerged from this 12-week internship a better student, and one whose ultimate ambition has shifted to becoming a prosecutor.

 Name: Alejandro Ocasio ‘23

 Name of Fellowship: Hon.
 Dennis C. Vacco ’78 Summer Fellowship